Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

-tech	string[]	List of tech keywords for the company (from companies.attrs.tech_keywords). icp_score	integer | null	ICP score (0–100) from R14. verify_status	string | null	Canonical verify status from R18 (valid, risky_catch_all, invalid, unknown_timeout, etc.). verified_at	string | null	ISO 8601 timestamp when verification last ran for this email (UTC, ...Z). source	string | null	Lead origin, typically published (R11 extraction) or generated (R12 permutations). source_url	string | null	Provenance URL (page where the email was found, or a canonical company/person URL).
+tech	string[]	List of tech keywords for the company (from companies.attrs.tech_keywords). icp_score	integer | null	ICP score (0–100) from R14. verify_status	string | null	Canonical verify status from R18 (valid, risky_catch_all, invalid, unknown_timeout, etc.). verify_label	string | null	O26 verification label.
+Common values: valid_native_primary, valid_native_alternate, valid_catchall_tested_primary, valid_catchall_tested_alternate, plus non-valid labels (invalid, risky_catch_all, unknown_timeout, unknown).
+See §5.4.
+is_primary_for_person	boolean | null	O26 primary/alternate flag. true for the canonical primary valid email for a person, false for other emails for that person, null/absent when no valid primary exists for that person. verified_at	string | null	ISO 8601 timestamp when verification last ran for this email (UTC, ...Z). source	string | null	Lead origin, typically published (R11 extraction) or generated (R12 permutations). source_url	string | null	Provenance URL (page where the email was found, or a canonical company/person URL).